 Korean ginseng has been specifically studied for its diverse benefits on a range of viral infections.
-The traditionally used roots has been found to exert direct antiviral effects by inhibiting viral attachment, membrane penetration, and replication.
+The roots have direct antiviral effects by inhibiting viral attachment, membrane penetration, and replication.

-Elderberry, or sambucus nigra, is a purple coloured berry derived from the elder tree.
-Traditionally used to fight infections, elderberry has become a common supplement to treat colds and flus.
+Elderberry is a purple-colored berry derived from the elder tree.
+Traditionally used to fight infections, elderberry has become a common supplement to treat colds and flu.

 Elderberry, has been studied for its anti-viral effect against infectious bronchitis virus (IBV), a pathogenic chicken coronavirus.
 The study found the extract was able to disrupt the virion structure and inhibit the virus at an early stage of infection.

 Licorice is one of the most widely used botanical medicines.
 Originally used in Egyptian, Chinese and Indian cultures for its role in alleviating viral respiratory tract infections like a dry cough or hoarseness.